Oil soars past $100 a barrel amid Iran war

 Crude oil prices rise by as much 20 percent as sprawling regional conflict threatens global energy supplies.

-Oil prices have surged past $100 a barrel for the first time since Russia’s invasion of Ukraine, amid the widening fallout of the United States and Israel’s war on Iran.
+Oil prices have surged past $100 a barrel amid the fallout of the United States and Israel’s war on Iran.

 Brent crude, the global benchmark, rose by as much as 20 percent on Sunday, topping $111 a barrel, as fears grew of prolonged disruption to global energy supplies.